jruby/jrubyfx/Getting Started.md

 You can open this file with the Scene Builder and easily edit it.
 This is similar to the code we had before, with two exceptions: I set the font to a larger size and the label is in a `HBox` that is centered.
 Most real UI's have some sort of root container to layout the controls such as an `HBox` or a `GridPanel`.

 ### Using FXML in code
 Once you've saved the `Hello.fxml` file in the same directory as `Hello.rb`, lets use the FXML file instead of ruby code to draw the UI.
 FXML files have controllers to handle events and such.
-Since this is a simple example, we don't need any events to be handled, so we will use the default `FXController` class.
+Since this is a simple example, we don't need any events to be handled, so we will use the default `JRubyFX::Controller` class.
 Modify the start method to look like this:

 	def start(stage)
 		with(stage, title: "Hello World!", width: 800, height: 600)
-		FXController.load_fxml("Hello.fxml", stage)
+		JRubyFX::Controller.load_fxml("Hello.fxml", stage)
 		stage.show()
 	end